-As part of our on-going profiles of Trans Justice Working Group members, we are introducing Rowan, who explains why this work is necessary and what superpower Rowan would prefer.
+As part of our on-going series profiling members of the Trans Justice Working Group, meet Ray.
+He explains why this work is so important for future generations.

 This position supports the overall goals of the fundraising program by helping to manage the identification of donors, developing a strategy to grow business relationships, and managing the annual grant program.

 Maurice Evans is the HIV Prevention Specialist for Cascade AIDS Project and works specifically with Communities of Color.
 I sat down with him to discuss his work and our community.
 Check out the complete interview!